ustinvaskin/articles/README.md

 This repository contains the source for my GitHub Pages blog.

-## Subscription form
+## Forms

-The subscribe form uses [Formspree](https://formspree.io/) to collect emails.
-Replace `FORM_ENDPOINT` in `_layouts/default.htm` with your own Formspree form ID.
-Submitted emails will be stored by Formspree so you can send updates later.
+Both the subscribe and contact forms use [Formspree](https://formspree.io/) to collect submissions.
+Update the Formspree endpoint URLs in `_layouts/default.htm` with your own form IDs so that messages and email addresses are sent to your account.